Zhouscar/marbl/README.md

 Or use decorators

+### Projectile Systems

+Some things I'm looking forward projectile system are these things:
+- player initiated projectiles
+- client sided projectile movement

+I'm thinking since a projectile has a very straightforward path (excluding tracked projectiles) I can make them strictly based on positioners

+Honestly, tracked projectiles is just a series of positioners with changed acceleration and I think it's doable, but not now.

+Positioners, and a DoNotReplicate component so that it doensn't replicate back.

 ## TODO

 Main goal is to get the game playable, make at least one gun, movement controls and one enemy.